The 7 Ps of Marketing for Tour and Activity Operators

 Your service product thus needs to be designed carefully.
-What most successful tour and activity operators do is conduct service blue printing in order to properly define their service products.
-Here you can find an example of our customer Jochen Schweizer:
+What most successful tour and activity operators do is conduct service blueprinting in order to properly define their services.

-The travel and tourism industry responds to their highly complex pricing at two levels.
+The travel and tourism industry responds to its highly complex pricing at two levels.
 The first one deals with marketing strategy which consists of product positioning, long term returns on investments, cost-effectiveness, etc.

 The second one pertains to the marketing operations or strategies where the prices are manipulated to correspond with demand and competition.

-All in all, your final pricing needs to take into consideration labour, material and overhead costs.
+All in all, your final pricing needs to take into consideration labor, material, and overhead costs.
 Adding a profit mark-up to that gives you your final service price.
 You could also charge extra for customer-friendly options like shuttle services.